Gordon County DUI Lawyer—Gordon County DUI Attorney

 Our Gordon County DUI Attorneys will prepare you for this hearing to help you keep your license from being suspended.
 Do not forget that the clock is ticking; you only have thirty (30) days, so act quickly.
 Getting police reports and videos to use in your case takes time, as does the preparation of the thirty (30) day letter.
 Wasting precious time can cause you to waive your rights and lose your privilege to drive.

-Keep in mind that filing a ten-day letter is not a guarantee that your license will not be suspended.
+Keep in mind that filing a thirty-day letter is not a guarantee that your license will not be suspended.
 It does, however, mean that you have an opportunity to overturn the suspension.
 If you do not hire a DUI Lawyer in Gordon County, you should request and attend the hearing yourself.
 Typically, only a small percentage of people know to apply for a hearing.

 Your DUI Charge